Why should you depend on your managed IT service provider for every minor update that you need to make to your Drupal 8 core?

 Update Your Drupal 8 Core Via Drush

-Just a few words about Drush: it's Drupal's shell interface which enables you to perform your administrative tasks, quick and easy, right from your command line (how familiar are you with working in a command line tool?)
+Just a few words about Drush: it's Drupal's shell interface that enables you to perform your administrative tasks, quick and easy, right from your command line (how familiar are you with working in a command-line tool?)